The Talent Management Process: A Definitive Guide for 2026

 • Arranging any necessary systems access, such as a company computer or email account

-Once your new hire is properly classified—meeting appropriate legal and tax requirements—and all preliminary paperwork is done, you can move forward with their onboarding and training experience.
+After your new hire is properly classified—meeting appropriate legal and tax requirements—and the preliminary paperwork is done, you can move forward with their onboarding and training experience.

-If you plan to hire multiple people with similar roles and skill sets, it’s a good idea to develop a repeatable training program that you can use to get every new hire onboarded and aligned.
-(An onboarding specialist can help with this.)
+If you plan to hire multiple people with similar roles and skill sets, you’ll want to develop a repeatable training program that you can use to get every new hire onboarded and aligned.
+An onboarding specialist can help with this.

 As an example, a remote team member onboarding program might include: